RandomFractals/venn-diagram-generator/README.md

 ![alt tag](https://github.com/RandomFractals/venn-diagram-generator/blob/master/screens/vennDiagramTopicList3.png)

-Also the boilerplate angular4 jasmine tests are still passing.
+Also, the boilerplate angular4 jasmine tests are still passing.
 It's a good sign.
 I'll double down on that tomorrow for the list comp.
 One must have tests! for good karma and all :)

 ![alt tag](https://github.com/RandomFractals/venn-diagram-generator/blob/master/screens/vennDiagramsTestKarma.png)